Gloria Nuñez, MPH

 Administrative Program Manager

-Phyllis Leung is the Educational Assistant for the Cancer Genetics Education Program at City of Hope.
-She received her Masters of Education in Postsecondary Administration and Student Affairs at the University of Southern California and her Bachelor of Arts in Communication and in Sociology from the University of California, San Diego.
+Phyllis Leung is an Educational Assistant for the Cancer Genetics Education Program at City of Hope.
+She received her Master of Education in Postsecondary Administration and Student Affairs at the University of Southern California and her Bachelor of Arts in Communication and in Sociology from the University of California, San Diego.
 She has experience working with STEM educational programs and in fostering community to cultivate learning and collaboration.
-At City of Hope, Phyllis assists the Educational Team with the administrative development of the Clinical Cancer Genomics of Practice Intensive Course and online portal community.
+At City of Hope, Phyllis assists the Education Team with the administrative development of the Intensive Course, Self-Paced Program, TIGCR, online portal community, and other activities.

 Dev Tanna is an Educational Assistant for the Cancer Genetics Education Program at City of Hope.
 He received his Bachelor of Science in Biology from the University of California, Riverside.
 At UCR, Dev conducted bioinformatic research on uncharacterized proteins produced by pathogenic bacteria under Dr. Adam Godzik.
 After graduation, Dev did community outreach work as part of the Riverside County Department of Public Health’s COVID-19 response task force.
 At City of Hope, Dev assists with coordinating GCRA Case Conferences, developing the CCGCoP portal, and administering the Intensive Course.

 John Luna is an Educational Assistant for the Cancer Genetics Education Program at City of Hope.
 He earned his Master of Science in Biomedical Sciences from Rosalind Franklin University and his Bachelor of Science in Biochemistry from the University of Southern California.
 He has experience as a volunteer in STEM education outreach, a research assistant in an inorganic chemistry laboratory, and a medical scribe in an urgent care.
 At City of Hope, John assists with developing the CCGCoP Portal and administering the Intensive and Self Paced courses.